kevinpanaro/train_view/README.md

 Septa Train View Notifier
 =
-*live update notifications send to you phone, run on a raspberry pi*
+*live update notifications sent to your phone, run on a raspberry pi*

 notifications are handled by [pushover](https://pushover.net/) which costs 5$ for 7500 notifications per month.
 (240-250 a day).
 You could probably set up twitter DMs, for free, or use pushbullet, but I liked pushover because it's pretty instant and reliable.